Sadra-jl/CsvSourceGenerator/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the   Apache License Version 2.0.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements